As parent, you get to decide the first and last name that your child will have. However, Québec has certain rules which you must follow.

 In case of disagreement

-If you and your spouse cannot agree on a name to give your child, the Directeur de l’état civil will intervene.
-It will assign two first names to the child, one chosen by each of the parents.
+If you and the other parent cannot agree on a name to give your child, the Directeur de l’état civil will intervene.
+It will assign two or four first names to the child, one chosen by each of the parents.

 Choosing a family name